 Strengthen your immune system by living a healthy lifestyle.
 This includes getting enough sleep, exercise, and maintaining a balanced diet.

 Do not share eating utensils and drinking glasses with others.

 Cover your mouth when you cough and sneeze, and

 wash your hands often.

-- Remember that your pediatrician is available to answer any questions you may have about your health.
+Your pediatrician is available to answer any questions you may have about your health.
 Know how to contact your doctor with any concerns you may have.